Audi S7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi S7 are $1,758 a year for full coverage.
-Comprehensive costs on average $374 a year, collision insurance costs $762, and liability coverage costs around $464.
-Liability-only insurance costs as low as $514 a year, and high-risk driver insurance costs around $3,844.
-Teenage drivers pay the highest rates at up to $6,486 a year.
+U.S. average insurance rates for an Audi S7 are $1,758 a year with full coverage.
+Comprehensive insurance costs an estimated $374 each year, collision costs $762, and liability coverage is estimated at $464.
+Liability-only coverage costs approximately $514 a year, with high-risk coverage costing $3,844 or more.
+Teenage drivers pay the highest rates at $6,486 a year or more.

 Average premium for full coverage: $1,758

-These estimates include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all states and S7 trim levels.
+Prices include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Estimates are averaged for all U.S. states and S7 models.

 Price Range from Low to High

-For a driver in their 40's, Audi S7 insurance prices range from the low end price of $514 for minimum levels of liability insurance to a high of $3,844 for a driver who has had serious violations or accidents.
+For a 40-year-old driver, Audi S7 insurance prices go from as low as $514 for your basic liability-only policy to a high rate of $3,844 for a driver who has had serious violations or accidents.

 Geographic Price Range

-Where you live has a large influence on car insurance rates.
-Rural areas have lower incidents of accident claims than densely populated cities.
-The diagram below illustrates how location helps determine car insurance rates.
+Living in a larger city has a large influence on car insurance rates.
+More rural locations have a lower frequency of collision claims than densely populated cities.

 Use the form below to get customized rates for your location.